Impact on Engineers Without Borders USA’s Mission + Vision

 Description + Responsibilities

-Depending on the scope of the project, ICP Reviewers will be assigned to small teams with 2 to 5 other ICP Reviewers.
-As a team, the ICP Reviewers will enter the review process at the Alternative Analysis Phase and review both the Draft and Final Implementation Plans prepared by EWB-USA Chapters.
-The ICP Reviewer teams will be assigned and managed by an EWB-USA Program Engineer.
+Depending on the scope of the project, ICP Reviewers will be assigned to small teams with 2 to 4 other ICP Reviewers.
+The ICP Reviewer teams are assigned and managed by EWB-USA Program Engineers (PEs).
+As a team, the ICP Reviewers will enter the review process at the Alternative Analysis Phase and review the Draft and Final Implementation Plans prepared by EWB-USA chapters.
 An ICP Reviewer will be responsible to help ensure that:

 Resources + Training

-In addition to the formal training, ICP Reviewers must understand the EWB-USA project process and learn how to navigate Volunteer Village through training or online resources.
+In addition to the formal training, ICP Reviewers should have a strong understanding of the EWB-USA project process and learn how to navigate Volunteer Village through training or online resources.
 Volunteer Village will be used to download the review materials and provide comments directly to the Chapter and their fellow ICP Reviewer team.

 This is an opportunity to put your expertise towards a worthy cause.
 Through your coaching and reviews, you will: